 I didn’t spend a lot of time thinking about reading purposes until I had to teach it.
-When I sat down with my students, I quickly realized that I naturally shifted from one type of text to the next without thinking about it, but they needed explicit instruction around how to do this.
+When I sat down with my students, I quickly realized that I naturally shifted from one type of text to the next without thinking about how my approach to reading changed, but they needed explicit instruction on how to read for different purposes.

-Reading for pleasure should be a pleasurable activity.
-When you look back on your life and think about the loveliest moments, some folks may include their pleasure reading.
-This is the type of reading that we do while drinking coffee, hot tea, or wine.
+Reading for pleasure should be an enjoyable activity.
+When you look back on your life and think about the loveliest moments, you might include your pleasure reading.
+This is the type of reading we do while drinking coffee, hot tea, or wine.
 This is the type of reading when we fall asleep and feel like a mid-chapter nap is just part of the process.

 For pleasure reading, the book is one element of the experience.
-When we read for pleasure, the whole action should be pleasureable: dozing off mid-chapter, drinking a favorite drink, snacking on delicate morsels, snuggling with the cat, and wrapping up in grandma’s homemade afghan.
-The reading is part of the whole experience.
+When we read this way, the whole action should be pleasurable: dozing off mid-chapter, drinking a favorite drink, snacking on delicate morsels, snuggling with the cat, and wrapping up in grandma’s homemade afghan, while getting lost in whatever book our nose is tucked in.

-When we read for information, we are there to learn.
-We come to the textbook to prepare for an exam.
-We read a series of articles to figure out a solution for a problem.
-And we read nonfiction books so that we can be better informed.
+When we read for information, we are reading to learn.
+We come to a textbook to prepare for an exam.
+We read a series of articles to figure out a solution to a problem.
+We read nonfiction books so that we can be better informed.

 Everything about this type of reading is different than reading for pleasure, although certainly we experience a kind of pleasure while learning.
-While reading for information, I read upright and likely have a notepad nearby to take notes.
-The research supports taking notes while reading to increase memory, and I have found it to be true for myself.
+When reading for information, I sit upright and likely have a notepad nearby to take notes.
+Research supports taking notes while reading to increase memory, and I have found it to be true for myself.

 I have a few different ways of taking notes while I read for information.
 I use sticky notes to mark passages in the book where I need to jot down an idea related to a specific passage.
-I also use the smaller sticky notes that allow me to mark an important page so that I know where to reread after I finish the first read-through on the book.
-And, if I’m reading something detailed then I pull out a notepad and take notes by hand while I’m reading.
-While reading for information, I’m upright, prepared to take notes, and focused.
+I also use smaller sticky notes that allow me to mark an important page so that I know where to reread after I finish my first read-through of the book.
+If I’m reading something detailed, I pull out a notepad and take notes by hand while I’m reading.
+When reading for information, I’m up, focused, with my notepad ready.
 No naps and cat cuddles here.

 Each of us comes to the printed page for a different reason, but many of us come to it to be inspired.
 In many ways, life can be a challenge, especially for those with health, money, or professional problems.
-But when we come to reading, books don’t judge us.
+When we come to read, books don’t judge us.
 In fact, many dozens of authors are solely dedicated to writing pieces intended to inspire.

 The reasons that we need inspiration are endless.
-Have you been thinking about remodeling the house and need ideas on upgrades you can afford?
-Has earning your PhD been a lifelong dream that you’ve yet to fulfill and you need to know what programs are out there?
-Is the alluring call to visit Paris finally got its hold on you and you are curious about which restaurants serve gluten-free menus?
+Maybe you've been thinking about remodeling the house and now you need ideas on upgrades you can afford.
+Maybe earning your PhD been a lifelong dream and you need to know what programs are out there.
+Maybe the allure of visiting Paris finally got its hold on you and you're curious about which restaurants serve gluten-free food.

 I will admit that I lack consistency when it comes to reading aloud to my kids, though when we read together, I love it.
-Believe it or not, reading was a group activity until very recently.
-If you go back before people wrote stories on paper, all information was passed on verbally from one person to another or from one person to many.
+Believe it or not, reading was a group activity until recent history.
+Before people wrote stories on paper, all information was passed verbally from one person to another or from one person to many.

 Not until the 17th century did humans even consider reading silently to themselves.
 We are group-minded creatures and have always shared information aloud: stories, poetry, songs, histories, and government edicts.
 In fact, until the 17th century, people would expect that if you pulled out a book you would share the information and read it aloud to everyone present.
 To read silently would have been rude.

 Reading aloud gives power to the reader, which is why many teachers have kids read aloud in groups.
 The reader can perform, be in charge, and lead without coming up with their own stories.
-It allows for a kind of power for the reader.
 Some elementary schools bring in therapy dogs for reluctant readers to build their confidence.
 The act of reading aloud brings the reading alive.
 It changes the relationship between people when reading.
 And it encourages conversation and discussion during the reading process.

 When we read, we have to set our mindset for the purpose.
 What do we want to achieve?
 What do we want to gain from the reading?
 How much attention and dedication will the reading require?
 Do we need to take notes, be super-alert, or access other resources while reading?